 Morgan returned to Harrodsburg.
 He remained in the army and did two tour of duties in Korea.
-After he left the army, he married, Maxine Milby, and raised a family.
-He went to work as a civilian tank instructor at Ft.
-Knox until he retired.
+After he returned home, he married, Maxine Milby, in 1954, and raised a family.
+He retired from the Army in 1962 and went to work as a civilian tank instructor at Ft.
+Knox until he retired in 1984.

 Morgan French passed away on February 24, 2012, in Plano, Texas.
-He was the last surviving National Guard member of D Company.
-He was buried at North Hardin Memorial Cemetery in Radcliff, Kentucky.
+He was the last surviving National Guard member of D Company and was buried at North Hardin Memorial Cemetery in Radcliff, Kentucky.